Neighborhoods

 Body:

-Jenn Kendall is the Housing Program Manager for the Youngstown Neighborhood Development Corporation.
-Jenn collaborates with a team of professional staff to implement YNDC's Essential Repair and Roof Replacement programs and assists with the administration of YNDC's Strategic Acquisition and Rehabilitation program.
+Jennifer Kendall is the Owner-Occupied Home Repair Program Director for the Youngstown Neighborhood Development Corporation.
+Jenn leads a team of professional staff in the implementation of YNDC’s Owner-Occupied Home Repair program, as well as managing the administration and compliance of grant funding.

 Prior to joining the YNDC team, Jenn obtained 9 years of experience as Office Manager at Interfaith Home Maintenance Service where she was responsible for entering payables and receivables, generating monthly reports, processing payroll, and requesting money from funders.
 Jenn prepared materials for program and financial audits as well as maintained all program records.